astronomer/docs/astro/universal-metrics-export.md

 ## Example: Grafana cloud dashboard

 You can view an example dashboard configuration JSON file for [Grafana cloud](https://grafana.com/products/cloud/) in the [Astronomer Docs GitHub repo](https://github.com/astronomer/docs/tree/main/code-samples/metrics-export).

+This configuration file allows you to create a dashboard that provides an at-a-glance view of your